-The anti-coincidence shield of the HRC-S is not working because of a timing error in the electronics.
+The anti-coincidence shield of the HRC-S does not work because of a timing error in the electronics.
 The error is not correctable.
 As a result the event rate is very high and exceeds the telemetry rate limit.
-To cope with this problem the HRC Team has defined a "spectroscopy region" which is about 1/2 of the full width and extends along the full length of the HRC-S detector.
-The spectroscopy region ( $\sim 10mm$ ) is implemented using the edge blanking feature of the electronics.
-With this change, the telemetered quiescent background rate is about 85 cts s-1.
+To cope with this problem the HRC team has defined a "spectroscopy region" which is about 1/2 of the full width and extends along the full length of the HRC-S detector.
+The spectroscopy region (~10 mm) is implemented using the edge blanking feature of the electronics.
+With this change, the telemetered quiescent background rate is about 120 cts s-1.

-As with the HRC-I, this background can be further reduced in ground data processing by using pulse height filtering that preferentially selects X-rays over the cosmic ray events.
-A reduction in background of a factor of about three for dispersed spectra is possible.
-Thus there are two relevant background rates for the HRC-S: a telemetry rate of 85 cts s $^{-1}$ and a post-processing rate for calculating signal to noise.
+The background can be further reduced in ground data processing by using pulse height filtering that preferentially selects X-rays over cosmic ray events.
+A reduction in background by a factor of about three is possible for dispersed spectra.
+Thus there are two relevant background rates for the HRC-S: a telemetry rate of 120 cts s-1 and a post-processing rate for calculating signal to noise.
 The latter is discussed in detail in Section 9.3.6 (see especially Figure 9.21 and 9.28).